The Value of Design in Our Time

 Natalia Ilyin, program director Cornish Design

 It’s a new semester!
 And yet, it’s a complex start.
-The last few days have been tumultuous for our nation, and I spent them the way every Cornish faculty member, administrator, and staff member did: staring at a screen, trying to make sense of violence and insurrection, thinking about our students and about how this time is affecting them—affecting all of us.
+The last few days have been tumultuous for our nation, and I spent them the way every Cornish faculty member, administrator, and the staff member did: staring at a screen, trying to make sense of violence and insurrection, thinking about our students and about how this time is affecting them—affecting all of us.

 I found myself thinking about Design, about the value of Design in our time.
 When I say “Design,” I am referring to our Department of Design here at Cornish, and to the creation of communications, which is what our department does.
 We teach communication design and illustration, game design and UX, experience design and animation.
 We’re the department that guides students to embody their ideas using current platforms—we teach them to make their thoughts accessible to others using paper or electrons: phones, tablets, computer screens, social media, print, video.
 For now, I will call all of us, students and faculty, “communication designers.”
 For, whether animator or comic artist, in the last analysis, we all plan and execute the sending of a message from one person to another.